 This boot loader is looking pretty good and I’m hoping this will work with most of the 32 bit and 64 bit Intel processors, I’m not sure about AMD processor.
 This particular bootloader developed by tonymac86 project.

 2) iBoot boot loader (It is available here)

 Download all three versions.
 Use the correct ATI or NVIDIA version depending on your physical computer display card.
 If that doesn’t work then use ‘supported’ version.

-In this example I uses NVIDIA version.
+In this example, I use the NVIDIA version.

 Follow the steps to use iBoot loader on VirtualBox.

-1) Create a new Virtual machine.
+1) Create a new virtual machine in VirtualBox.

 Select Mac OS X Server as guest OS.